Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 There is nothing wrong with Barron’s coverage of these sections, touching on many of the same points, but Princeton’s review is just so much more robust.
 They provide more demonstrative problems and thoughtful analysis.

-➡ RELATED: Check Out Our Rankings of the Best GRE Prep Courses
+RELATED: Check Out Our Rankings of the Best GRE Prep Courses

-In addition, not only does Princeton Review provide more full-length practice exams than Barron’s (6 to 3), but we also found the quality of Princeton Review’s practice tests to be better.
+In addition, not only does Princeton Review provide more full-length practice exams than Barron’s (4 to 3), but we also found the quality of Princeton Review’s practice tests to be better.

 These Princeton simulated exams more closely mimic real GRE questions, and the accompanying text explanations with each question offer impressive insights.
-Given that problem review is a massive part of studying with a prep book (as opposed to a prep course), this is a major advantage.
+Given that problem review is a massive part of studying with a review book (as opposed to a prep course), this is a major advantage.

 We see Barron’s GRE prep as a second to Princeton’s – though one idea may be to get both books.
-If you are looking to really nail the GRE and get a top tier score, or if you do best by working practice questions as opposed to reading, the variety between the two companies’ practice questions provides an excellent learning opportunity.
+If you are looking to really nail the GRE and get a top-tier score, or if you do best by working practice questions as opposed to reading, the variety between the two companies’ practice questions provides an excellent learning opportunity.

 WINNER: Princeton Review GRE Prep